 |Invalid Syntax||Reason the Syntax Is Invalid|

-You cannot use a scalar to initialize IC substructures.
+You cannot use a scalar value to initialize IC substructures.

 For example, the Block Parameters dialog box for the Unit Delay block has an Initial conditions parameter.